Baby powder: Health risks

 Talcum powder, if inhaled, may cause aspiration pneumonia and granuloma.
 Severe cases may lead to chronic respiratory problems and death.
 The particles in corn starch powder are larger and less likely to be inhaled.

 Some studies have found a statistical relationship between talcum powder applied to the perineal area of female babies and the incidence of ovarian cancer, but there is not a consensus about causality.
 In 2016, more than 1,000 women in the United States sued Johnson & Johnson for covering up the possible cancer risk associated with its baby powder.
 In 1975, an official at the US federal Food and Drug Administration stated that "No mother was going to powder her baby with 1% of a known carcinogen irregardless [sic] of the large safety factor" as a comment on the testing methodology that J&J backed.
 The company stopped selling talc-based baby powder in the United States and Canada in 2020 and has said it will stop all talc sales worldwide by 2023, switching to a corn starch-based formula.
 However, Johnson & Johnson says that its talc-based baby powder does not contain asbestos and is safe to use.

 Further, in 2025, 3000 people in the UK filed a lawsuit against Johnson & Johnson and its subsidiary Kenvue Ltd, alleging that the companies were aware of the presence of asbestos in its baby powder since the 1960s.

-Kenvue UK replied saying that talc was respecting all relevant rules.
-He further said that talc does not contain any asbestos and finally added that talc is not a carcinogen.

-The prosecution used the recent change in the composition of the powder as evidence.
-Johnson and Johnson replaced talc with cornstarch in 2023.
+Kenvue UK responded that their product was produced in accordance with relevant standards, did not contain any asbestos and that talc is not a carcinogen.
+The claimant cited the recent change in the composition of the powder as evidence of an issue; Johnson and Johnson replaced talc with cornstarch in 2023.